Event Agenda

 Lovelace Report | Unlocking £2-3.5 billion: The value of keeping women in tech

-In this session, Karen Blake, will unpack the key insights from the 2025 Lovelace Report: Unlocking £2–3.5 Billion - The Value of Keeping Women in Tech, co-authored by Karen, WeAreTechWomen and Oliver Wyman.
+In this session, Karen Blake MBE, will unpack the key insights from the 2025 Lovelace Report: Unlocking £2–3.5 Billion - The Value of Keeping Women in Tech, co-authored by Karen, WeAreTechWomen and Oliver Wyman.

 Drawing on research with over 500 women in tech and senior industry interviews, Karen will highlight how a broken career framework is costing the UK tech sector between £2 billion and £3.5 billion annually as 40,000–60,000 women either leave the industry or switch roles each year - not due to lack of ambition, but due to stalled progression, inadequate recognition and pay, and structural barriers that hinder advancement.